CAN GIFTS BE CONSIDERED INCOME FOR SUPPORT?

 - Standard of Living – Do the gifts go beyond covering basic living expenses?

-- Proportion of Income – How significant is the gift in relation to the payor’s total income?
+- Proportion of Income – How significant is the gift about the payor’s total income?

 - Support for an Adult Child – Are the gifts provided to assist an adult child facing financial hardship or disability?